 Both the Observatory ground floor and Muriel’s Retreat are wheelchair accessible.

 For more information, please email your request to Helen Morisette or contact us at 615-373-4897.
 All site visits require an appointment.

-We regret we do not have any wedding dates available at this time.
+We regret we do not offer wedding dates available at this time.

 You may download our brochure here: PDF Dyer Rental Brochure